LakeinLove/Mage-The-Awakening/Character Mechanics/Conditions and Tilts/Conditions.md

 Characters can gain Conditions as a result of various factors.\
 Magic may inflict or grant a number of Conditions.\
-A player can also choose to take a Condition relevant to the situation as a result of an exceptional success, and breaking points can cause Conditions as your character deals with them.\
+A player can also choose to take a Condition relevant to the situation as a result of an exceptional success, and [[Breaking Point|breaking points]] can cause Conditions as your character deals with them.\
 Sometimes, the Storyteller will inflict Conditions based on the circumstances of the story.

 The listed resolutions for each Condition are the most common ways to end its effects; other actions may also resolve it if they would reasonably cause the Condition’s effects to end.
 Work with the Storyteller to determine Condition resolution.
-When your character resolves a Condition, take a Beat.
-If a Condition has a natural time limit and then fades away, don’t take a Beat — just waiting the Condition out isn’t enough to count as resolving it.
+When your character resolves a Condition, take a [[Beats|Beat]].
+If a Condition has a natural time limit and then fades away, don’t take a [[Beats|Beat]] — just waiting the Condition out isn’t enough to count as resolving it.

 Some Conditions are marked as Persistent.
 These Conditions typically last for a long time, and can only be resolved permanently with a specific and impressive effort.
-Once per game session, a character can gain a Beat when a Persistent Condition impacts her life.
+Once per game session, a character can gain a [[Beats|Beat]] when a Persistent Condition impacts her life.

 ## Improvised Conditions